 No construction business structure protects your personal assets from a personal guarantee.
 When you sign a guarantee, you have agreed that if the company does not pay, you will.
 Your house, your savings, everything you hold personally is in scope.

 In construction, personal guarantees are routine.
 Banks require them for finance.
 Suppliers require them for trade credit.
-Some back-to-back subcontract arrangements carry guarantee obligations.
+Some back-to-back Subcontract arrangements carry guarantee obligations.
 Most construction business owners have signed several without tracking total exposure, trigger events or whether any limits were ever negotiated.

 Active management means negotiating cap amounts, expiry provisions and narrow trigger definitions at the point of signing, and understanding your total personal guarantee exposure at any point in time.
 After a demand has been made, the options narrow considerably.
 The time to understand what you have signed is before a demand arrives, not after.